Category: Migration News

 TSMIT Increases to $73,150.00

-The Department of Home Affairs have announced a TSMIT Increase effective from 1 July 2024.
-The increase will raise the current TSMIT from $70,000.00 to $73,150.00.
-The Department note that these changes are in line with the Government’s commitment at the Jobs and Skills Summit of September 2022. * Please note that the information provided herein…
+TSMIT Increases to $76,515.00 The Department of Home Affairs have announced a TSMIT Increase effective from 1 July 2025.
+The increase will raise the current TSMIT from $73,150.00 to $76,515.00.
+The Department note that these changes are in line with the Government’s commitment at the Jobs and Skills Summit of September 2022. * Please note that…

 -